 Training for drivers on the school run...

 NOTE: BUSK has written a bespoke training course for drivers on the school run.
 The course is JAUPT approved for the Certificate of Professional Competence (CPC) training that all PSV drivers have to undergo.
 The law requires all PSV drivers to undertake 35 hours of additional training every three years.
 BUSK's course is called Protecting Drivers & Pupils on the School Run.
 It was developed specifically for the school run young people that experience bullying on their daily journey to and from school.

 Protecting Drivers & Pupils on the School Run aims to do what the title suggests and that is to protect both drivers and pupils, to prevent bullying but importantly to also help pupils of any age feel safer on their journey.
 The course will leave drivers more confident in recognising when there may be a problem during the journey and how to report it to get the appropriate help for the young person.
 This course has been endorsed by Kidscape and the Vodden family, whose son, Ben took his own life after being bullied on his school bus.

 If you think your child's transport provider should be using this course as part of their legally required CPC training modules, please let us know or tell the the transport company, the school or the local authority about it.
 The course is designed to protect everyone!
 See our Training page on this site for more details about the course content which can be printed off and given to any school transport stake holder.

-For more information on help that is available, please contact us on 01633 274944 or email firstname.lastname@example.org.
+For more information on help that is available, please contact us on 01495 981185 or email us at firstname.lastname@example.org.